18F/about_yml/README.md

 written at a fourth grade level with the help of fourth graders.
 ```

 `impact`* - What is the measurable impact of your project?
+The #dashboard team will gladly help you put this together for your project.
 >
 ```yml
 impact: We designed a website that gives fourth graders and their families free access to more